 - Fully loaded time – we are looking if there’s a big delay from the LCP.
 In any case, it should not be higher than 3 seconds.

-Altogether, there are 3 main things to pay attention to – hosting type, features, and performance.
+Altogether, there are 4 main things to pay attention to – level of experience, hosting type, features, and performance.
 Picking the right options for your site will be budget-friendly and will guarantee a good user experience.

 Best web hosting for small business FAQs

 Small business web hosting costs vary wildly according to plans, configurations, and providers.
-You can expect to pay anywhere between $1.39/mo to hundreds of dollars.
+You can expect to pay anywhere between $2.59/mo to hundreds of dollars.

 Yes, you can host your business website for free, but this is far from ideal.
 Part of this is because providers usually restrict resources, features, and performance of free website hosting.
 This will deeply affect your website’s growth as well as user experience, among other things.